simonzhow/noise-pollution/README.md

 ![Screenshot](data-viz-ny.png)

-Utilizes citywide New York police data to show the number of noise complaints in various regions within the greater New York area.
+Utilizes citywide police data to show the number of noise complaints in various regions within the greater New York area.

 ## Description

+In the "city that never sleeps", this web application visualizes the areas within New York that were the noisiest during the year 2016.

-Uses Mapbox, Deck.GL, and React
+Uses Mapbox, Deck.GL, and React.

 ## Requisites For Running This Application
 1. Ensure Node is installed (running `node -v` on command line should return version >=6.0)